Major League Baseball on CBS: The dark years (1966–1989)

 In 1987, CBS broadcast the Pan American Games for the fourth and to date, final time.
 For the baseball coverage, John Dockery handled the play-by-play with Mark Marquess on color commentary.
 One year later, CBS broadcast the championship game for the College World Series.
 Brent Musburger served as the play-by-play announcer that year as well as in 1989.
 Joining Musburger in the booth was Rick Monday in 1988 and Joe Morgan in 1989.

 1990–1993 version

-By the end of the 1987-88 season, CBS finished in last place and was looking to get themselves out of the slump that they had gotten themselves into.
+By the end of the 1987-88 season, CBS finished in last place and was looking to get themselves out of the slump that had begun when Laurence Tisch effectively took control of the network.
 They decided that sports would be a very powerful tool to put CBS back on the map.
 So on that end, they paid a huge sum of money to broadcast Major League Baseball.